suzuki-shunsuke/tfaction-docs/docs/overview.md

   - You don't have to check CI log
 - [Run `terraform apply` safely using the plan file created by the merged pull request's `terraform plan`](/tfaction/docs/feature/plan-file)
 - [Update related pull requests automatically when the remote state is updated](/tfaction/docs/feature/auto-update-related-prs)
+  - Keep the result of CI including `terraform plan` up-to-date
 - [Create a pull request automatically to follow up the apply failure](/tfaction/docs/feature/follow-up-pr)
 - Support linters
   - terraform validate